canvas-mcp

 1. Assignment Tools - Handle assignments, submissions, and peer reviews with analytics

-2. Rubric Tools - Full CRUD operations for rubrics with validation, association management, and grading
+2. Rubric Tools - Full CRUD operations for rubrics with validation, association management, and grading (including bulk_grade_submissions for efficient batch grading)

 3. User & Enrollment Tools - Manage enrollments, users, and groups